-Thanks to the efforts of hundreds of volunteers, we have over 20 years of data on more than 600 lakes.
-This long-term data set gives us the ability to detect significant changes in the adult population and reproductive success of the state's common loons, and to anticipate any problems that could jeopardize the future of our state bird.
+Volunteers visit each lake one morning during a 10-day period in the summer and count the number of adult and juvenile loons.
+The observations are shared with the DNR.
+Thanks to hundreds of volunteers, we have over 20 years of data on more than 600 lakes.
+This long-term data gives us the ability to detect changes in the adult population and reproductive success of the state's common loons and to anticipate any problems that could jeopardize the future of our state bird.

-When do I survey?
+- When do I survey?

-Surveys are done one morning between 5 a.m. and noon during the monitoring period.
+- Surveys are done one morning between 5 a.m. and noon during the monitoring period.

-What equipment do I need to survey?
+- What equipment do I need to survey?

-Bird identification guide book.
+- Bird identification guide book (optional)

-How long does it take?
+- How long does it take?

 Survey time depends on lake size: